Single Sign-On (SSO) - One Login for All Apps

 About 2 min read

 Single sign-on (SSO: Single Sign-On) is a mechanism that allows access to multiple services and applications with a single authentication.
 Users no longer need to enter a separate password for each service, greatly improving convenience.
 It is widely adopted in corporate internal systems and cloud services.
-According to a 2024 Okta survey, employees use an average of more than 80 SaaS apps per person, and the importance of SSO continues to grow.
+The more cloud services one person uses for work, the harder it becomes to manage a separate password for each of them, which is why consolidating authentication in a single place with SSO becomes necessary.

 The Difference Between SSO and OAuth